SoftwareBrothers/adminjs-dev/docs-src/tutorials/00-installation-instructions.md

 app.listen(8080, () => console.log('AdminBro is under localhost:8080/admin'))
 ```

-To see how to add authentication or other modifications - visit the {@link module:admin-bro-expressjs Express Plugin} documentation.
+To see how to add an authentication or other modifications - visit the {@link module:admin-bro-expressjs Express Plugin} documentation.

 ### Hapi